newrelic-devrel/meetuptoolkit/README.md

     - [ ] Volunteers
     - [ ] Speakers
     - [ ] Anyone else who helped with the meetup.
+- [ ] Upload meetup recorded videos to YouTube
+- [ ] Upload videos/pictures from the meetup to social media
+  - [ ] Upload Images to Twitter
+  - [ ] Upload Images to Instagram

 ### Week After the Meetup
  - [ ] Fill out [Retrospective](docs/retro.md)
  - [ ] Set up Retrospective Meeting with Co-Organizers